szbela87/welding/README.md

 ```

 ## YOLOv6 and YOLOv8
+We have used the [Ultralytics](https://github.com/ultralytics/ultralytics) implementation for both models.

 Copy the `data` directory from `yolov7` to `yolov8` (and to `yolov6`):
 ```
 cp -avr yolov7/data yolov8/data